vishnu-kyatannawar/blog/clgthyss7000209mn1aem8osh.md

 ### Step 6

 Now you should be able to connect your devices to the old router WiFi and LAN port to access the Internet.

+## Conclusion

+In conclusion, using an old WiFi router as an extender is a cost-effective solution for extending the range of your wireless network.
+By repurposing an old router that you may already have, you can save money on buying a new extender and also improve the overall performance of your wireless network.
+However, it's important to note that not all routers are suitable for use as an extender.
+By following the steps outlined in this article, you can easily configure your old router as an extender and enjoy better coverage and improved performance for your wireless network.